The Brood: Box office

-The Brood was released as Chromosome 3 in France and La Clinique De La Terreur in Quebec.
+The Brood was released as Chromosome 3 in France and La Clinique de la terreur in Quebec.
 The film was distributed by New World Pictures and opened in the United States on 25 May 1979, Canada on 1 June, France on 10 October, and the United Kingdom on 13 March 1980.
 The French dub was released in Montreal on 14 March 1980.
 After its screenings in Toronto and Chicago, The Brood grossed $685,000 over only a period of ten days between the two cities.
 By 1981, the film had grossed over $5 million.
 Cronenberg was able to purchase a home using his earnings from the film.

 Critical response

 While Variety called it "an extremely well made, if essentially unpleasant shocker", Leonard Maltin reviewed the film in two sentences: "Eggar eats her own afterbirth while midget clones beat grandparents and lovely young schoolteachers to death with mallets.
 It's a big, wide, wonderful world we live in!" and rated it an outright "BOMB".
-Roger Ebert called it "a bore" and "disgusting in ways that are not entertaining; as opposed, for example, to the great disgusting moments in Alien or Dawn of the Dead", and even went as far as asking, "Are there really people who want to see reprehensible trash like this?" concluding with "I guess so.
+Roger Ebert called it "a bore" and "disgusting in ways that are not entertaining; as opposed, for example, to the great disgusting moments in Alien or Dawn of the Dead", and concluded, "Are there really people who want to see reprehensible trash like this?
+I guess so.
 It's in its second week."
 Writing for the Vancouver Sun, Vaughn Palmer lambasted the film, referring to it as "mean, foul and witless...
 The people who made The Brood do not like people.
 They do not even appear to like themselves.
 They just like money."
-Kevin Thomas of the Los Angeles Times praised the film as "well-made" and "expertly acted," but criticized its depictions of violence, stating: "Perhaps Cronenberg means to make an extreme comment upon the irresponsibility of psychiatrists and parents, but The Brood is so totally sickening it's an irresponsible work itself."
+Kevin Thomas of the Los Angeles Times praised the film as "well made" and "expertly acted," but criticized its depictions of violence, stating: "Perhaps Cronenberg means to make an extreme comment upon the irresponsibility of psychiatrists and parents, but The Brood is so totally sickening it's an irresponsible work itself."

 On Rotten Tomatoes, The Brood scored 82% from 33 reviews.
 The site's consensus reads: "The Brood is a grotesque, squirming, hilariously shrill exploration of the bizarre and deadly side of motherhood".
+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 In Cult Movies, Danny Peary, who openly disapproves of Shivers and Rabid, calls The Brood "Cronenberg's best film" because "we care about the characters", and, although he dislikes the ending, "an hour and a half of absorbing, solid cinema".
 In his An Introduction to the American Horror Film, critic Robin Wood views The Brood as a reactionary work portraying feminine power as irrational and horrifying, and the dangerous attempts of Oliver Reed's character's psychoanalysis as an analogue to the dangers of trying to undo repression in society.

-The Brood was listed #88 on the "Chicago Film Critics Association's 100 Scariest Movies of All-Time".
+The Brood was listed #88 on the "Chicago Film Critics Association's 100 Scariest Movies of All Time".
 In 2004, one of its sequences was voted #78 among the "100 Scariest Movie Moments" by the Bravo Channel.